Skip to main content

 • The Company formulates business plans that are consistent with the Sompo Group Risk Appetite Statement through deliberations by the Global ExCo and allocates its capital to each business unit based on the growth potential and profitability.
 Each business unit takes risks within the range of allocated capital in an attempt to achieve profit objectives established in the business plan.
 The Company carries out ERM based on the principle of the PDCA cycle, in which changes in the operating environment and progress in plans are periodically reviewed and the plans and capital allocations are revised as needed.

 • The Company comprehensively identifies significant risks surrounding the Group based upon the fundamental of risk assessment, builds and operates risk control processes which performs analysis, evaluation and control.
+As part of our measures to actively obtain important information from our Group companies, we are reviewing our evaluation methods in order to appropriately identify and assess the risk of reputational damage from our customers and other stakeholders.
 For especially significant risks, the Group CRO gains insight into and examines such risks comprehensively.
 Business owners, etc. subsequently develop and implement response measures against risks that require a reinforced system to manage them through a discussion by the Managerial Administrative Committee (MAC), etc. in order to improve the effectiveness of risk control.
 The Company also appropriately controls “emerging risks” that may materialize or transform in the wake of environmental and other changes, and thus possibly have a significant impact on the Group going forward, by keeping an eye on signs of evolving into serious risks.

 • The Company promotes the development of the function to ensure the appropriateness of the matters related to actuary of the entire Group (the Group's actuarial functions) by managing Group companies based on the Actuarial Basic Policy.